withastro/docs/src/pages/en/migrate.md

 ## Migrate to v0.26
 ### New Configuration API

 Our Configuration API has been redesigned to solve a few glaring points of confusion that had built up over the last year.
-Most configuration has just been moved or renamed, which will hopefully be a quick update for most users.
+Most of the configuration has just been moved or renamed, which will hopefully be a quick update for most users.
 A few options have been refactored more heavily, and may require a few additional changes:

 - `.buildOptions.site` has been replaced with `.site` (your deployed domain) and a new `.base` (your deployed subpath) option.
 - `.markdownOptions` has been replaced with `.markdown`, a mostly similar config object with some small changes to simplify Markdown configuration.